omarezz46/Multi-Task-Gradient-Descent-in-Transformers/README.md

 ## Multi-Task Gradient Descent

 Our multi-task gradient descent approach is based on an ongoing paper from a research group at the University of Paris-Saclay with whom we worked throughout the project.
-The paper is still not available but the main idea is
+The paper is still not available.

 ## Results